When you purchase through our links, we may earn a commission. As an Amazon affiliate, we earn from qualifying purchases.

 You will need a measuring tape, pencil, and notepad to measure your windows for Austrian shades.
 Start by measuring the window’s width from the inside of the frame.
 Subsequently, ascertain the vertical distance of the window, commencing from the apex of the frame to the base.
 Be sure to measure in several places to ensure accuracy.

 You will need a drill, screws, and a level to install Austrian shades.
 Start by marking the location of the brackets on the window frame using a pencil.
 Next, drill pilot holes for the screws and attach the brackets to the edge.
-Finally, attach the shade to the brackets and test the machine to ensure it works properly.
+Attach the shade to the brackets and test the machine to ensure proper function.

 Cleaning and maintaining your Austrian shades is essential to keeping them looking their best and prolonging their lifespan.
 Regular cleaning and maintenance will help prevent dust and dirt on the fabric and ensure the cords and mechanism work correctly.